-The Upper Extremity Rehabilitation Clinic at Shepherd Center offers a comprehensive therapy and treatment program to improve upper-extremity function for people with catastrophic injuries who have limited function in their arms, wrists and hands.
+The Hand and Upper Extremity (UE) Clinic at Shepherd Center offers a comprehensive rehabilitation therapy and treatment program to improve upper-extremity function for people with spinal cord and brain injuries who have limited function in their arms, wrists and hands.
 This clinic is available to Shepherd Center inpatients, day program patients and outpatients.

 - Brachial plexus injuries

 - Orthopedic-related issues, such as carpal tunnel syndrome, overuse syndromes and trauma-related issues